You use it every day.

 Generally speaking the AUD/USD pairing and the TWI actually move in sync.
 Though there are rare occasions where they will part ways.
 Such was the case during the 1997 Asian financial crisis.

-For now though we’ll only focus on the AUD/USD pairing.
-The most common and important exchange.
+For now though we’ll only focus on the AUD/USD pairing as the most common and important exchange.

 The moving Aussie Dollar and you

-Whether you’re trading the Aussie dollar directly, trading shares or simply just buying groceries understanding the dollars movements can help you.
+Whether you’re trading the Aussie dollar directly, trading shares or simply just buying groceries then understanding currency movements can help you.

 What most people really care about is where the dollar is headed.
 Whether it’s going up or down in value, there is always going to be winners and losers.
 And it impacts you more than you might think.